 What are the plans for Red Ridge?

-Kirkpatrick Philanthropies plans to restore and preserve the property and ultimately create the Red Ridge Study Center and Nature Preserve.
+Kirkpatrick Philanthropies plans to restore and preserve the property and ultimately create the Red Ridge Nature Preserve.
 It may include amenities such as a library, outdoor classrooms, and meeting spaces for the benefit of Oklahoma City residents and visitors.
 Preliminary plans include a restoration of the Mediterranean-style main house.
 (The name Red Ridge, chosen by Kirkpatrick Philanthropies, harks to the residence’s evolution into an art museum.)
 The surrounding green space has the potential to include community vegetable gardens and perhaps outdoor sculpture.
 Existing and future partnerships would inform programming and education opportunities.

 What is a nature preserve, and why is Red Ridge Nature Preserve important?